stephanemouton/OnAirSign/README.md

 Add a button in your Blynk project with the following settings :
 * output is GPIO port 4 (GP4)
 * use "switch" mode

 ![Blynk button configuration](./Doc/Blynk_button_configuration.png)

 Once everything is ready, run you app and your Blynk app should look like screenshot below.

 ![Blynk application running](./Doc/Blynk_button_running.png)

+You are now able to control your "On Air" sign from your smartphone.
+Enjoy!

 ### Using Blynk service, with OTA ESP8266 configuration